Water Coolers, Grime & Your Health

-Clearly, the conclusive evidence shows that there are more bacteria in the water cooler water than the tap water.
+Clearly, the conclusive evidence shows that there is more bacteria in the water cooler water than the tap water.
 Why?
 It could be how water is processed in the factory but it can also be that the water cooler was dirty too.
 Bottled water tested by the National Resources and Defense Council found bottled water with HPC bacteria, arsenic, TTHMs, chloroform, and BDCM.
 Levels of these bacteria varied; however, on some level it's proven to be a problem.

 The dangers of bacteria growth

 Coliforms are present in all forms of water.
 Studies show that bacterial organisms are present in tap water, bottled water and cooler water.